ardalis/SmartEnum/README.md

     Console.WriteLine(option.Name);
 ```

-`List` returns an `IReadOnlyCollection` so you can use the `Count` property to efficiently get the number os available options.
+`List` returns an `IReadOnlyCollection` so you can use the `Count` property to efficiently get the number of available options.

 ```csharp
 var count = TestEnum.List.Count;